 Scheduling practice days and times is an unbelievably complex job.
 Our goal is to schedule one or two – one hour practices a week.
 On occasion, some teams are scheduled at different gyms.

 How much does CYO cost?

 The cost of participating in CYO basketball is $215 for children who attend CTK school or are enrolled in CTK Religious Education.
 If the child lives within the CTK parish boundaries, the cost is $245.
 Siblings of each child receive a $50 discount.

 How much is a uniform?

-The cost of the classic CTK CYO Crusader uniform is $53 (tops for $37/shorts for $16).
+The cost of the classic CTK CYO Crusader uniform is determine by the manufactuer of the apparel (but typically between $50 and $60 for tops and shorts).
 Sweatshirts and t-shirts are also available, but not required to participate in the program.
 We are asking “retiring” or “growing” players to donate their good uniforms to the uniform committee for possible distribution in the program.
-For more information, please contact our committee leader, Vince Cirelli.
+For more information, please contact Allen Brezac.

 What are the steps to get a refund?